jobf/lime-build-all/readme.md

 By default it will ignore applications which are already built.
 This behaviour can be set with a command line argument.

+If you want to exclude projects from building you can add to the `blacklist` array.
+For example `'net'` in here prevents all the `peote-net` projects build from peote-playground.

 ## Example use